ingo/ingo.github.io/_recipes_output (original)/seafood_terrine_it_s_all_in_the_mousseline.md

 ---
-title: Seafood Terrine: It's All in the Mousseline
+title: Seafood Terrine
-original_title: Seafood Terrine: It's All in the Mousseline
+original_title: Seafood Terrine
 category: Entrees
 description: A delicate mixture of ground fish or shellfish, cream, egg whites and seasonings.
 It's a luxurious dish that is amazingly quick to prepare.
 image: placeholder.jpg